alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 1. (if ship not listed in `SpanshAttack.getShipRange` or command invoked with `with custom range` option) Enter your ship’s jump range when prompted.
 1. Wait for the route to be calculated.
 The command will automatically open the galaxy map and jump to the first waypoint on your route.
+If you run into weird behaviour, it’s probably because your target system is not in EDDB.
 1. Either target the first waypoint or plot to it.
 1. Start jumping!